Guide

 5. Strong, consistent reviews + a clean BBB record.
 Look for patterns, not single reviews.

 6. A transferable warranty.
 “Lifetime” means little if it doesn’t transfer to the next owner or excludes the obvious.
-Read it.
+Read it — our warranty guide shows what to look for.

 7. No pressure.
 Real structural problems don’t expire at midnight.
 Pressure tactics are a red flag.